 Use Stationary Subjects to Highlight the Rule of Space

-A photo attempting to use space to provide a narrative cannot do so with a stationary main subject.
+A photo attempting to use space in photography to provide a narrative cannot do so with a stationary main subject.
 That means lone trees, and lone buildings are not what’s required.

 The subject needs to allow the viewer of the photo to follow their gaze or their motion.
 That means this style of photo is much more of a moment of capture.